 - Bacterial or viral infection in the intestines

 - Feeding a strictly cow’s milk-based formula diet

 Research shows that babies fed cow’s milk-based formula have a much higher risk of developing NEC than babies fed breast milk.
 Experts strongly recommend that premature babies be fed only human milk – from the mother or a donor – in order to reduce the risk of NEC.

 Who is At Risk?

 Experts estimate that one in every 2,000 to 4,000 babies has NEC.
-It can develop in full-term babies, but it is rare.
-Premature babies are definitely more at risk of developing NEC.
+Premature babies are at a higher risk of developing NEC, but there still are rare cases of full-term babies developing this disease.
 There are some additional risk factors that could make your baby even more at risk, such as:

 - Being fed infant formula